db00lean/Security-System_eece4534-final/system/README.md

 # System Management

+## Zone Detection:
+Zone detection can be performed by including the header file `aggregate_detect.h` in the c file.

+Call aggregate_detect to update the detection status for a specified camera:

+Signature: `void aggregate_detect(struct camera_module cam);`

 ## High level functions to the system as a whole

 - self discovery of camera modules over the network